Billion-Dollar Unicorns: Apttus Eyeing An IPO

 Apttus' Competition

 While Apttus is a leader in the space, it faces increasing competition from Oracle (NYSE:ORCL) and Salesforce.com (NYSE:CRM), which have added quote-to-cash capabilities to their platforms through acquisitions.
 Oracle acquired BigMachines back in 2013 for an estimated $400 million.
-At the time of the acquisition, BigMachines was trending at annual revenue rate of just under $60 million.
+At the time of the acquisition, BigMachines was trending at an annual revenue rate of just under $60 million.
 Salesforce is a more recent entrant: it acquired SteelBrick in December 2015 for an estimated $360 million.
 At the time of the acquisition, SteelBrick was earning annual revenues of $10 million-$25 million.

 The Salesforce acquisition was a blow to Apttus as it had been building its offerings on the Salesforce cloud.
 But Apttus diversified and has built its virtual agent Max on Microsoft's Azure components instead.
 Max allows sales teams to log Apttus activities hands-free through speech and then automates processes that would have taken manual and repetitive data entry during a contract's closing.
 It also logs into Apttus' machine learning capabilities to help set accurate quotes and suggest optimal discounts.
 Some of its features include voice-controlled capabilities, chat-based features, including Slack, Skype, and Facebook Messenger along with its own chat capability called Apttus Max Chat and an augmented reality functionality.